aahmad-dev/Expense-Management-System/README.md

 # Expense-Management-System
-This project is an expense management system that is intended to be used by small to mesium sized businesses.
+This project is an expense management system that is intended to be used by small to medium sized businesses.

 Instructions to help navigate the website:
 1)	From the home page click “Demo” from the navigation bar or the “Explore Demo” button.
 This will take you to the main project implementation.